 More Organizing Ideas if You Run Out of Space

 If you run out of space in your pantry or kitchen, think about buying (or building) new shelving units to hold cans.
 You may also use drawers (if they are deep enough) to hold cans.
 You can write the name of the food in each can on the lid in Magic Marker, or use a label.

 An over-the-door organizer can be used instead of shelves to hold cans, and large baskets can hold cans if you’re on a budget or just don’t have the room for additional shelves.

 How Long Should You Store Canned Food?

-Food stored longer than the dates listed above are probably still safe to eat.
-Always inspect the food before tasting any of it.
+Food stored longer than the dates listed above is probably still safe to eat.
+However, always inspect the food before tasting any of it.
 Don’t eat any food that looks or smells bad.